The Wolves in the Walls

 Lucy hears wolves in the walls of the old house where her family lives, but at first no one believes her.
 Her mother says it's mice, her brother says bats, and her father says what everyone seems to say, "If the wolves come out of the walls, it's all over."
 Lucy remains convinced, as is her beloved pig-puppet, and her worst fears are confirmed when the wolves actually do come out of the walls.

-<p >Taken from the book by Neil Gaiman and Dave McKean (Sandman series, Mirror Mask) and brought to life by a team of innovative and celebrated theatre-makers led by Julian Crouch and National Theatre of Scotland Artistic Director, Vicky Featherstone, including Nick Powell (Suspect Culture, Improbable's Lifegame, Animo and Stars are out Tonight) and Steven Hoggett (Frantic Assembly).
+From the book by Neil Gaiman and Dave McKean (Sandman series, Mirror Mask) and brought to life by a team of innovative and celebrated theatre-makers including Julian Crouch (Improbable Artistic Director), Vicky Featherstone (National Theatre of Scotland Artistic Director), Nick Powell (Suspect Culture, Improbable's Lifegame, Animo and Stars are out Tonight) and Steven Hoggett (Frantic Assembly).

 WINNER BEST SHOW FOR CHILDREN AND YOUNG PEOPLE 2006 TMA AWARDS

-This premiered at the Tramway, Glasgow, 22nd March - 8th April 2006, and then was presented at Lyric Hammersmith 12th - 29th April, Perth Theatre 3rd - 6th May, Macrobert Arts Centre, Stirling 9th – 10th May, Adam Smith Theatre, Kirkcaldy 12th – 13th May and Ayr Gaiety Theatre 18th – 20th May.
-It had it's second tour too Platform at the Bridge, Glasgow 13th - 14th October, Northern Stage, Newcastle 17th - 21st October, West Yorkshire Playhouse, Leeds 25th October - 4th November, Liverpool Playhouse 7th - 11th November, Malvern Theatres 15th - 18th November and Oxford Playhouse 21st - 25h November 2006.
+A second tour went to Platform at the Bridge, Glasgow 13th - 14th October, Northern Stage, Newcastle 17th - 21st October, West Yorkshire Playhouse, Leeds 25th October - 4th November, Liverpool Playhouse 7th - 11th November, Malvern Theatres 15th - 18th November and Oxford Playhouse 21st - 25h November 2006.

 File type: pdf | Size: 59.9 KB